ckonstanski/packstack-installer/README.md

 # Prerequisites

-- A (set of) CentOS server(s) that have a minimal CentOS OS installation plus an ssh pubkey preinstalled for ansible to use.
+- A (set of) CentOS server(s) that have a minimal CentOS installation plus an ssh pubkey preinstalled for ansible to use in /root/.ssh/authorized_keys.

 - A workstation with ansible installed, and containing the private key matching the public key that you installed on the server(s).